moff-station/moff-docs/src/community-info/figurines.md

 ### What you'll need to make a figurine

 - **Your figurine name.** Written from the perspective of someone who doesn't know your character
-:white_check_mark: Slime Chief Engineer Figurine
+:white_check_mark: slime Chief Engineer figurine
-:white_check_mark: Green Lizard Bartender Figurine
+:white_check_mark: green lizard bartender figurine
-:white_check_mark: Tall Janitor Figurine
+:white_check_mark: tall janitor figurine
-:x: Tania Buttersworth Figurine
+:x: Tania Buttersworth figurine
-:x: Extremely Cool Lizard Figurine
+:x: extremely cool lizard figurine
-:x: That Guy's Figurine
+:x: that guy's figurine

 - **Your figurine description.** Again, written from the perspective of someone who doesn't know your character.
 Should start with "A figurine depicting..."
 :white_check_mark: "A figurine depicting a pink slime chief engineer, with numerous tentacles and a tiny fire axe."